SalomePlatform/yacs/doc/yacsgen.rst

 The C++ GUI is very similar to the python GUI except that the cppcomposGUI.h file is processed by the moc and the demo.ui is processed by the uic qt tool.

-By default, a Makefile.am and a SalomeApp.xml files are generated but you can put your own Makefile.am or SalomeApp.xml in the list to override this default.
+By default, a CMakeLists.txt and a SalomeApp.xml files are generated but you can put your own CMakeLists.txt or SalomeApp.xml in the list to override this default.

 Add an online documentation